rancher/rancher-docs/shared-files/_glossary.md

         Pod Security Policies (PSP)
     </dt>
     <dd>
-        Pod Security Policies (PSPs) are objects that control security-sensitive aspects of the pod specification (such as root privileges).
+        Kubernetes objects that control security-sensitive aspects of the pod specification, such as root privileges.
 If a pod does not meet the conditions specified in the PSP, Kubernetes will not allow it to start.
 PodSecurityPolicy was deprecated in Kubernetes v1.21, and removed from Kubernetes in v1.25.
     </dd>
 </dl>